kazeevn/NSCC-VASP-computer/README.md

 ```

 ## Submit the jobs to PBS
+Inside `tmux`:
 ```bash
 bash infinite_fireworks.sh
 ```
 The script is a workaround around the PBS max job limit.
+It will create `~/scratch/fireworks/` and use them to store the jobs files and logs, including VASP files:

 ## Analyze the results
 Edit `export_via_pbs.sh` to fit your environment, then
 ```bash
 qsub -v "ATOMATE_JOB_NAME=MP GGA static, RUN_NAME=<run-name>" export_via_pbs.sh
 ```
+This wil lcreate `<run-name>.csv.gz`.
+The export script can't be run at the login node, as it requires RAM for the convex hull.